Terms of Service

 12. Miscellaneous

 12.1 Entire Agreement.
-This Agreement, the Order Form(s), together with any other documents incorporated herein by reference, constitutes the sole and entire agreement of the parties with respect to the subject matter of this Agreement and supersedes all prior and contemporaneous understandings, agreements, representations and warranties, both written and oral, with respect to such subject matter.
-In the event of any inconsistency between the statements made in the body of this Agreement and any other documents incorporated herein by reference, the following order of precedence governs: (a) the Order Form (if there are more than one active then whichever is most recently signed followed by earlier Order Forms); (b) this Agreement, excluding exhibits, schedules, attachments, and appendices; (c) the exhibits, schedules, attachments and appendices to this Agreement as of the Effective Date; and (d) any other documents incorporated herein by reference.
+This Agreement, the Order Form(s), together with any other documents incorporated herein by reference, constitutes the sole and entire agreement of the parties with respect to the subject matter of this Agreement and supersedes all prior and contemporaneous understandings, agreements, representations, and warranties, both written and oral, with respect to such subject matter.
+In the event of any inconsistency between the statements made in the body of this Agreement and any other documents incorporated herein by reference, the following order of precedence governs: (a) the Order Form (if there is more than one active Order Form, then whichever is most recently signed, followed by earlier Order Forms); (b) this Agreement, excluding exhibits, schedules, attachments, and appendices; (c) the exhibits, schedules, attachments, and appendices to this Agreement as of the Effective Date; and (d) any other documents incorporated herein by reference.

 12.2 Publicity.
-Provider may publicly identify the Customer as a customer of Provider, including using Customer’s name and logo in marketing materials, provided consent shall not be required for Provider to identify Customer during communications with Provider’s partners, customers, prospects, or investors.
+Provider may publicly identify Customer as a customer of Provider, including using Customer’s name and logo in marketing materials, only with Customer’s prior written consent.
+Notwithstanding the foregoing, Provider may identify Customer as a customer in confidential communications with Provider’s advisors, investors, financing sources, or prospective acquirers, subject to customary confidentiality obligations.

 12.3 Notices.
-Notices sent to either party will be effective when delivered in person or by email, one day after being sent by overnight courier, or five days after being sent by first class mail postage prepaid to the official contact designated by the party to whom a notice is being given.
+Notices sent to either party under this Agreement will be effective when delivered in person, one day after being sent by overnight courier, or, except for notices of termination, material breach, indemnifiable claims, or other legal process, when sent by email to the applicable notice address.
 Notices must be in writing and sent: (i) if to Provider, to: Mosaic Learning, Inc., 7055 Samuel Morse Drive, Suite 210, Columbia, MD 21046, Attention: Chief Executive Officer, Email: info@mosaiclearning.com; and (ii) if to Customer, to the current postal or email address that Provider has on file with respect to Customer.
-Provider may change its contact information by posting the new contact information on the Provider’s website or by giving notice thereof to Customer.
+Provider may change its contact information by posting the new contact information on Provider’s website or by giving notice thereof to Customer.
 Customer is solely responsible for keeping its contact information on file with Provider current at all times during the Term.
+Provider may send operational notices and other account-related communications electronically, including through the Services or to Customer’s account or administrator email address on file.

 12.4 Force Majeure.
-Neither party will be liable for delays caused by any event or circumstances beyond Provider’s reasonable control, including acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labour problems (other than those involving Provider’s employees), Internet service failures or delays, or the unavailability or Modification by third parties of telecommunications or hosting infrastructure or third party websites.
+Neither party will be liable for delays caused by any event or circumstance beyond such party’s reasonable control, including acts of God, acts of government, flood, fire, earthquakes, civil unrest, acts of terror, strikes or other labor problems (other than those involving such party’s employees), Internet service failures or delays, or the unavailability or Modification by third parties of telecommunications or hosting infrastructure or third-party websites.

 12.6 Severability; Waiver.
 Any provision of this Agreement found by a tribunal or court of competent jurisdiction to be illegal or unenforceable will be severed from this Agreement and all other provisions will remain in full force and effect.
 A waiver of any provision of this Agreement must be in writing and a waiver in one instance will not preclude enforcement of such provision on other occasions.

 12.7 Governing Law; Choice of Forum.
-This Agreement and all related matters shall be interpreted and construed in accordance with the laws of the State of Maryland and the applicable federal laws of the United States.
+This Agreement and all related matters shall be interpreted and construed in accordance with the laws of the State of Maryland and the applicable federal laws of the United States, without giving effect to any choice or conflict of law provision or rule.
+Each party irrevocably submits to the exclusive jurisdiction of the state and federal courts located in Maryland for any action or proceeding arising out of or relating to this Agreement.

 12.8 Assignment.
 Customer may not assign or transfer any of its rights or delegate any of its obligations hereunder, by operation of law or otherwise, without the prior written consent of Provider.
 Any assignment, transfer, or delegation in violation of this Section is null and void.
 This Agreement is binding upon and inures to the benefit of the parties hereto and their respective permitted successors and assigns.